Clinical Esthetician Training Program Information

 Certificate in Medical Esthetics

-Students learn to help patients get back some control over their appearance and to regain a bit of self-esteem in the face of disfigurements and the visible indications of illness.
+Students in medical or clinical esthetic programs learn to help patients regain control over their appearance and reestablish self-esteem in the face of disfigurements and the visible indications of illness.
 While enrolled in a certificate program in medical esthetics, students learn how to work in medical settings, prepare a client's skin for surgery or determine new color charts for patients whose hair and skin colors have changed because of chemotherapy.
-They also learn how to perform chemical skin peels and lymph drainage massages, and apply camouflage makeup or eyelash extensions.
-Additionally, these programs typically cover the following material:
+They also learn how to perform chemical skin peels, lymph drainage massages, how to apply camouflage makeup and eyelash extensions.
+While completing studies in this certificate program, applicants may need to have a valid state-issued general esthetics license to practice since licensure is not offered for clinical estheticians.
+Some other areas covered in the program include:

 - Skin disease